-Said Colin: "It's a great tribute to Dad to attempt the Monte in his car with the added bonus of leaving from Glasgow where he lived for 83 years."
+They are eagerly anticipating the challenge.
+Said Colin: "It's a great tribute to Dad to attempt the Monte in his car with the added bonus of leaving from Glasgow where he lived for 83 years.
+Neither of us has been in an event like the Monte - we are a real couple of rookies".

 Ian Glass from Denbeigh and co-driver Ray Jones from Skye are old hands at the event.
-Ian is once again in his 1953 Ford Popular - nicknamed the Flying Tortoise - and has taken part in every one of the Classique Scottish starts and has raised thousands of pounds for charity.
-The car has been rebuilt for this year's event.
+Ian has entered his 1953 Ford Popular - nicknamed the Flying Tortoise - in every one of the Classique Scottish starts and has raised thousands of pounds for charity.
+The car has just been rebuilt for this year's event and the pair are looking forward to it.

 The popular Heritage Runs link with the full-scale events and take in a series of short classic routes in Scotland including starts from John O' Groats and Aberdeen.
-Fourteen crews started on Monday from the northernmost landmark.
+Fourteen crews started this morning from the northernmost landmark.